hanzhi713/image-collage-maker/README.md

 ## Command line usage

 > If you do not wish to use the GUI, a command line interface is also available.
+Make sure that you've installed dependencies in the section above.

 ### Option 1: Sorting